I was visiting a friend who uses well water, and we started a debate on which is better between city water or private

 Things to know about having a Private well water

-If you want to construct a well or buy a property that has a well, you should know that different states and municipalities have rules and regulation controlling how wells are constructed and managed.
+If you want to construct a well or buy a property that has a well, you should know that different states and municipalities have rules and regulations controlling how wells are constructed and managed.

 For example, Most municipalities require wells to be tested.
 The quality of water should pass a quality test to get papers.

 Also, some areas to construct a well you will need to have a permit, so before you buy a house make sure you see the permit.

 You should be on the lookout for any sudden change in the quality of water.
-The difference in taste is usually an indication of outside contaminants and you will need to install a filter.
+The difference in taste is usually an indication of outside contaminants and you will need to install a sediment filter.

 Finally, you should be careful when constructing things near the well.
 In fact, some states code separation distances.

 How to make well water safe for drinking

 According to the Environmental Protection Agency (EPA), 15% of Americans use well water for drinking.

 Drinking contaminated well water can cause health conditions such as diarrhea and vomiting.

 Well, water should be tested annually to ensure it is not contaminated by bacteria and nitrates.